 MU Faculty Council on University Policy is the elected representative organization of the MU Faculty.
 Members represent faculty in every college, division, and school that is led by a dean.
 It organizes efforts on behalf of faculty members that transcend department, school and college.
 Faculty Council traditionally approaches issues from a campus perspective.
 In this way, it helps make our faculty more than a collection of units that share a catalog and a local geography.
 Faculty Council develops policies that affect academic life; protects primary, shared and advisory faculty authority; and serves as a reflection of faculty thought.
 It is the public face of MU faculty members to university officials, stakeholders, and media.
-Additional information about Faculty Council can be found in Chapter 300.0 IO in the UM Collected rules and Regulations.
+Additional information about Faculty Council can be found in Chapter 300.010 in the UM Collected Rules and Regulations.

 Faculty Council can be reached by email at FacultyCouncil@missouri.edu or by phone at 573- 882-7655.
 All members of the MU community are welcome to stop by Council offices on the second floor of historic Conley House.